RedSkull5143/virtual-library-system/README.md

 <h1><u><b>📚Virtual Library Management System📚</b></u><br></h1>
-<h5>Welcome to the Virtual Library Management System!
+Welcome to the Virtual Library Management System!
 Our project is designed to modernize and streamline library operations, providing an efficient solution for managing resources, transactions, and insights.
-Leveraging the power of Java and flat file storage, our system offers a user-friendly interface and robust functionalities to enhance the library experience for both administrators and patrons.<h5><br>
+Leveraging the power of Java and flat file storage, our system offers a user-friendly interface and robust functionalities to enhance the library experience for both administrators and patrons.<br>
 <h2>🎁Features</h2>
 <h3>📕Book Management</h3>
 <ul>